 They fork me!
 They really really fork me.

 Top / Featured Image credit: flickr photo by ?keaggy.com http://flickr.com/photos/bk/12419547923 shared under a Creative Commons (BY-NC-SA) license

-The post "They Fork Me, They Really Really Fork Me (CC Attribution Helper Now With Markdown)" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2015/10/they-fork-me/) on October 15, 2015.
+The post "They Fork Me, They Really Really Fork Me (CC Attribution Helper Now With Markdown)" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2015/10/they-fork-me/) on October 15, 2015.